 *Note: Foreigners are not allowed to purchase an insurance policy in Nepal.
 So make sure to purchase good travel insurance in your country, and it is your responsibility to check whether your insurance policy is adequate or not.

-Everest Base Camp Kala Pattar Trek accommodations are Lodge and Teahouse.
+These trek accommodations are Lodge and Teahouse.
 Around Kathmandu, we can find a good facility with comfortable accommodation at the Hotel.
-The Everest Base Camp Kala Pattar Trek all accommodations are on the twin-shared basis.
-During the trek, Himalayan frozen Adventure will manage room with attached washrooms.
+All accommodations are on a twin-shared basis.
+During the trek, Himalayan frozen Adventure will manage rooms with attached washrooms.
 In the teahouse, we have to share the toilet.
-Single room is available in Kathmandu and the lower elevation trekking region but might be impossible to higher elevations.
+A single room is available in Kathmandu and the lower elevation trekking region but might be impossible to higher elevations.

-At the Kathmandu has included only breakfast.
-During the Everest Base Camp Kala Pattar Trek, all meals will be provided.
-In the Everest region, we can enjoy Nepalese food with international cuisine like Tibetan, Continental, Indian, Tibetan, Italian, etc. Through the trek, we have breakfast/lunch at the teahouse and Dinner will be at the lodge.
-You can choices different kinds of breakfast, lunch, and dinner by the menu.
+Kathmandu has included only breakfast.
+During the trek, all meals will be provided.
+In the Everest region, we can enjoy Nepalese food with international cuisine like Tibetan, Continental, Indian, Tibetan, Italian, etc. Throughout the trek, we have breakfast/lunch at the teahouse and Dinner will be at the lodge.
+You can choices different kinds of breakfast, lunch, and dinner on the menu.

 Safe to Travel

 Making you safe to travel is our top priority responsibility